6 Helpful Answers for First Home Buyers

 2. How much of a deposit is required?

-You will need to factor in Solicitors or Conveyancing charges, Transfer Duty, Searches, Rates adjustments, Insurance, Building and Pest inspections.
+You will need to factor in Solicitors or Conveyancing charges, Transfer Duty, Searches, Rates adjustments, Insurance, and Building and Pest inspections.

 Am I eligible for any of the Grants or Concessions available?